heathen00/wfparser3/wfparser3/README.md

      API since it does not make sense for them to implement them.
 You cannot invert the inheritance hierarchy between the published and internal interfaces since this would cause the internal methods to be visible in the published API.
+   * You should go through the implementation and mark method parameters as final to indicate that none of them will be modified.
+   * search for TODO items in the code and complete them.
+   * You should also just look through the code for instances of duplication and remove them using inheritance, pulling out duplicate code into its own class and use composition, instead.

+  // TODO shouldn't the LocalizerBundle Set be an OrderedSet since the LocalizerBundle instances
+  // will be checked for the localized string in a defined order?
+This may have implications on how
+  // the LocalizerBundle instances are added to the Localizer but the API could be enhanced to
+  // provide "insert()" methods afterwards.

+  // TODO ensure to test that all returned Set instances are unmodifiable.

+HERE:

    * You need to go through the implementation of this sub system and ensure that ALL implementations refer primarily, possibly exclusively, to other internal implementations of classes.
 They should only refer to the published instances when a published method requires it and only cast at that point.
-   * You should go through the implementation and mark method parameters as final to indicate that none of them will be modified.
-   * search for TODO items in the code and complete them.

 ## Rough Notes